-Such matrices encode a system of `linear equations' in the algebraic theory of a variety of universal algebras, which in the specific example above is:
+Such matrices encode systems of `linear equations' in the algebraic theory of a variety of universal algebras, which in the specific example above is:

-Recall that a variety of universal algebras is the collection of all algebraic structures defined by some signature of operators, satisfying certain identities such as the one above, where the $x_i$'s are variables (so they may assume arbitrary value in a specific algebra) and $p$ is one of the operators.
-The system of equations above gives a property of a variety stating that through operators in its signature one may build an operator $p$ such that every algebra in the variety will model the system (every equation in the system will hold for all values of the $x_i$'s in the algebra) --- it is thus a particular type of \emph{Mal'tsev condition}~\cite{Taylor1973}.
+Recall that a variety of universal algebras is the collection of all algebraic structures, defined by some signature of operators satisfying certain identities, such as the ones above, where the $x_i$'s are variables (so they may assume arbitrary values in a specific algebra) and $p$ is one of the operators.
+The system of equations above gives a property of a variety stating that using the operators in its signature one may build an operator $p$ such that every algebra in the variety will model the system (every equation in the system will hold for all values of the $x_i$'s in the algebra) --- for a variety to have this property is, thus, a particular type of Mal'tsev condition~\cite{Taylor1973}.
 For example, in the variety of vector spaces over a two-element field, we can define

 to satisfy the given identities.
-This means that the variety in question has the property determined by the matrix (in fact, it is not difficult to show that the variety of modules over a ring $R$ has this particular property if and only if $x=-x$ holds in the ring).
+This means that the variety in question has the property determined by the matrix.
 Notice that the matrix is obtained from such a system of linear equations as the matrix of indices of variables in the system, appearing to the left of the equality sign.
 The variables on the right of the equality sign by default all have index $0$ (otherwise, we must `extend' the matrix with another column).

 Algebras in a variety form a category, where morphisms are homomorphisms of algebras.
 The property of a variety that the system of equations determines can be reformulated as a property of this category.
 To do this, one first wants to see the matrix as a property of an $n$-ary relation, where $n$ is the number of rows of the matrix (so $n=3$ in the example above).
-This is done by means of `column-vectors' of the matrix --- in the case of the matrix above, the corresponding property of a relation states:
+This is done by means of `column-vectors' of the matrix --- in the case of the matrix above, the corresponding property of a ternary relation $R$ states: